ctools/ctools/doc/source/users/reference_manual/cstsdist.rst

 that is obtained when fitting simulated data with and without a given source model component.

+:ref:`cstsdist` supports multiprocessing.
+By default each simulation/analysis will be performed in parallel over as many processes as the number of CPUs available on your machine.
+The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

 :ref:`cstsdist` will create an ASCII file in comma-separated value (CSV) format, containing one row per TS computation.
 The first row is a header row providing the column names.
 The following rows give the TS value, the log-likelihood